TribeofJudah/faceDetection/README.md

-# Face Detection program:
+# Face Detection:

-Facial detection program using OpenCV (cv2 )
+Facial detection program using Python and OpenCV (cv2 )